ASP.NET MVC, StructureMap, and … TDD?

 TDD and legacy code

-I have been doing some presentations on TDD and one thing that always happen is that you get some tricky questions in the beginning of the presentation.
+I have been doing some presentations on TDD and one thing that always happens is that you get some tricky questions in the beginning of the presentation.

-As you’re introducing a new concept it of course starts very small and easy but most people directly try to put into their context, their normal situation.
+As you’re introducing a new concept, it of course starts very small and easy, but most people directly try to put it into their context, their normal situation.

-I think this is a very interesting subject and it touches on other subjects that I’m interesting on surrounding why it’s worth “clean up your room” (as Uncle Bob would have put it…)
+I think this is a very interesting subject and it touches on other subjects that I’m interested in surrounding why it’s worth “clean up your room” (as Uncle Bob would have put it…)

 There’s...